djm-1/quizmaster-reloaded/README.md

 # quizmaster-reloaded
 Online quiz hosting platform.
-Two bugs found: one fixed.

-postgresql DB: Done
-There is a bug on quizpage....sometimes it shows score 0 out of 0 after submission.
+All bugs fixed(I guess)
+New website : quizmaster.pythonanywhere.com/
-If you can fix it...create a PR
+If you come across any bug, create a PR